About us Find us Contact us Useful links

 www.donjoy.com

-See Also:
+See also:

-see our Knee Problems page
+• For post-operative Procedure-specific Rehabilitation program see our Knee Problems page.

-Site last updated on: 20 June 2008
+Site last updated on: 28 March 2014

 Disclaimer: This website is a source of information and education resource for health professionals and individuals with knee problems.
 Neither Chester Knee Clinic nor Vladimir Bobic make any warranties or guarantees that the information contained herein is accurate or complete, and are not responsible for any errors or omissions therein, or for the results obtained from the use of such information.
 Users of this information are encouraged to confirm the accuracy and applicability thereof with other sources.
 Not all knee conditions and treatment modalities are described on this website.
 The opinions and methods of diagnosis and treatment change inevitably and rapidly as new information becomes available, and therefore the information in this website does not necessarily represent the most current thoughts or methods.
 The content of this website is provided for information only and is not intended to be used for diagnosis or treatment or as a substitute for consultation with your own doctor or a specialist.
 Email addresses supplied are provided for basic enquiries and should not be used for urgent or emergency requests, treatment of any knee injuries or conditions or to transmit confidential or medical information.
 If you have sustained a knee injury or have a medical condition, you should promptly seek appropriate medical advice from your local doctor.
 Any opinions or information, unless otherwise stated, are those of Vladimir Bobic, and in no way claim to represent the views of any other medical professionals or institutions, including Nuffield Health and Spire Hospitals.
 Chester Knee Clinic will not be liable for any direct, indirect, consequential, special, exemplary, or other damages, loss or injury to persons which may occur by the user's reliance on any statements, information or advice contained in this website.
 Chester Knee Clinic is not responsible for the content of external websites.